Sarvarian/sarvarian.github.io/contents/2_aban_graph_notation_v3.md

 ## [0] What is AGN

+It is a basis for all languages under aban language family.

+It describes the syntax of most if not all aban languages.

-AGN is a simple syntax that is basis for most of, if not all, aban languages.
+AGN is all about syntax, a simple syntax that you can use to describe a graph in a text file.

+AGN is NOT concern with semantics in any shape or form, only syntax.

 ## [1] Variations

 Aban languages, sometimes called
-'Variation', sometimes 'Editions'.
+'Variations', sometimes 'Editions'.

-These variations define semantics.
+AGN is the base syntax of most, if not all, aban languages.

+Variations define semantics for information presented in aban documents.

 ## [2] Documents